Alexis Guerrera: Minister of Transport

 Guerrera has stated his opposition to the nationalization of the Paraná-Paraguay riverway.

-In November 2022, Guerrera announced he would step down from his position in the ministry due to health reasons.
+In November 2022, Guerrera announced he would step down from his position in the ministry for health reasons.
 He was replaced by Diego Giuliano, also of the Renewal Front.

 Personal life

 Guerrera is openly gay.
-During his term as member of the Provincial Chamber of Deputies, Guerrera presided the parliamentary commission on gender and diversity and sponsored one of the province's anti-discrimination bills.
+During his first term as member of the Provincial Chamber of Deputies, Guerrera presided the parliamentary commission on gender and diversity and sponsored one of the province's anti-discrimination bills.